BitBoxSwiss/bitbox-wallet-app/README.md

 Run `make ci` to run all static analysis tools and tests.

+### Git blame configuration

+Some commits are recommended to be ignored while using git blame, they are listed on `.git-blame-ignore-revs`.
+add them to your project running `git config blame.ignoreRevsFile .git-blame-ignore-revs`.

 ### Build the UI

 To statically compile the UI, run `make buildweb` again, which compiles the web ui into a compact